hapax/hapax.github.io/assets/simple-physics.md

 </span>

 <span style="padding-left: 20px; display:block">
-(c) Find the condition for $h, w$ and $d$ under which you should run for cover.
+(c) Find the conditions for $h, w$ and $d$ under which you should run for cover.
-Are they likely to be satisfied for a human?
+When are they likely to be satisfied for a human?
 </span>

+We reach similar conclusions to the sphere, though I personally find the sphere argument quicker and cleaner.

 <p align="center">
   ⁂